muratk5n/thirdwave/en/2013/12/doner-not-invented-in-berlin.md

 heard of this..
 One article admits "[a] club-shaped piece of meat cut by hand from a vertically turning spit goes back more than 100 years in Turkey".
-People in TR believe the birthplace as the city of Bursa, and the exact year is claimed to be as [1867](http://iskender.com.tr/iskenderin-tarihi.html).
+People in TR believe the birthplace as the city of Bursa, and the exact year is claimed to be [1867](http://iskender.com.tr/iskenderin-tarihi.html).

 But then again, there is some localist, nationalist fairy tale associated with that too, doner goes back further. *Döner* (meaning